imyourmanzi/mattmanzi.com/CONTIRBUTING.md

 #### To Servers

-To run and serve the newly built app
+To run and serve the newly built app:

 ```sh
 npm run start